 Baroudi and Hibri work with a wide range of local craftspeople, drawing on centuries of knowledge, often undocumented and passed down through first-hand experience.
 Each piece demands different skills and knowledge of the application of these in different sequences.
 Fundamentally and importantly, being involved in the realisation of a piece enables these specialist craftspeople to apply their knowledge and skills in a contemporary rather than a traditional context.
 In an interview published in Vogue Living in Nov/Dec 2010, Baroudi said, “We collaborate with artisans who use their hands, and our mission is to help those people and to make these handicrafts last.”
-Part of Bokja’s raison d’être is exactly this....
-To read the full article click on the Selvedge Articles icon below from issue 72.
+Part of Bokja’s raison d’être is exactly this.'...
+Article from Issue 72 Green.

 To follow the story of Bokja, find them on social media here.